If you see these 2 snakes in NC, report them

 What to do if you see a pine snake

-If you spot a pine snake, send an email to pinesnake@ncwildlife.org.
-In your email include the following:
+If you spot a pine snake, send an email to pinesnake@ncwildlife.org and include the following:

 - A photo